IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="dropdown-sample-4-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

-To do this, you first define your template:
+To do this you first define your template like so:
 ```html
 <igx-select [overlaySettings]="customOverlaySettings">
     <igx-select-item *ngFor="let item of items">